davidramiro/Marlin-Ai3M/README.md

 - Measure where your pencil marking is now.
 If it's exactly 20 mm to the extruder, it's perfectly calibrated
 - If it's less or more than 20 mm, subtract that value from 120 mm, e.g.:
 - If you measure 25 mm, your result would be 95 mm.
 If you measure 15 mm, your result would be 105 mm
-- Calculate your new value: (100 mm / actually extruded filament) * 92.6
+- Calculate your new value: (100 mm / actually extruded filament) * your current E-Steps (default: 92.6)
 - For example, if your markings are at 15 mm, you'd calculate: (100/105) * 92.6 = 88.19
 - Put in the new value like this: `M92 X80.00 Y80.00 Z400.00 Exxx.xx`, replacing `x` with your value
 - Save with `M500`
 - Finish with `M82`

+- You can repeat the process if you want to get even more precise, you'd have to replace 92.6 with your newly calibrated value in the next calculation.

 ### PID tuning